NoaRigoudy/TP_NGS_clownfish/README.md

 First, it finds the longest ORFs (Open Reading Frames) in our assembled transcripts, contained in the .fasta file created earlier by Trinity, using the **Transdecoder.LongOrfs** command.

-*Note the .cds file in the output which is the nucleotide sequences for coding regions of the final candidate ORFs It is used for annotation in "3."*
+*Note the .cds file in the output which is the nucleotide sequences for coding regions of the final candidate ORFs.
+It is used for annotation in "3."*

 Then, it predicts the likely coding regions using the **Transdecoder.Predict** command.